eugenelee123/cpsc583_project/README.md

 Even worse if we wanted to update rules, we would have to rehaul code for every fact we have written.
 Because the facts and rules were essentially intertwined.

 Adding new rules in our new version was simple.
 We just add a constant amount of code in the inference logic section and everything works like magic.
 Actually it’s not like magic.
 Everything works through the use of Prolog’s pattern matching, unification, backtracking, and other elements such as the lists and cut operator

+## Possible Extensions/Future Work:
+Prolog is mainly used for backends of an application.
+In our prolog file, when a user reaches a diagnosis node, we print out the diagnosis for the user.
+However, a single sentence diagnosis may not be sufficient to help the user fix his or her car issues.
+For instance, the diagnosis of cleaning the terminals off the battery is not helpful for a person who does not know what the battery looks like.
+We may write more verbose diagnoses and print that to the user, but we could do better by building a front end.
+The front end could be a website for example that uses the Tau Prolog library to interface javascript with prolog queries.
+Instead of storing single-sentence diagnosis to print to the user, we could store web pages.
+Once a diagnosis or a series of candidate diagnoses, the users can be directly sent or given a list of links to said web pages.
+The webpages can provide much more information, including textual information, pictures, videos, and a user-friendly interface.